aws/amazon-chime-sdk-js/guides/10_Video_Processor.md

 #### Construction and Starting Video Processing

 The construction of the `DefaultVideoTransformDevice` will not start the camera or start processing.
 The method `meetingSession.audioVideo.chooseVideoInputDevice` is needed to be called.
 The device controller will use the inner `Device` to acquire the source `MediaStream` and start the processing pipeline at the same frame rate.
+"Inner device" in this context refers to the original video stream coming from the selected camera.
 The parameters to `chooseVideoInputQuality` are used as constraints on the source `MediaStream`.
 After the video input is chosen, `meetingSession.audioVideo.startLocalVideoTile` can be called to start streaming video.